-For employees at the level of Vice President, Principal or Managing Director, a portion of any variable remuneration more than a predetermined hurdle is awarded and deferred under the Investcorp Ownership Program ('IOP').
+For employees at the level of Vice President, Principal or Managing Director, a portion of any variable remuneration more than a predetermined hurdle is awarded and deferred under the Investcorp Ownership Program ('IOP') and/or Deferred Cash Program ('DCP').
 Awards under the Mandatory Deferred Remuneration Programs vest over a minimum period of three years and unvested awards are forfeited if employment with the Group terminates unless termination is due to death, permanent disability, reduction in force or retirement.